Bay Leaves in Garden: 3 Practical Uses That Work

 Frequently Asked Questions

-Can bay leaves get rid of ants in the garden?
+Can I use bay leaves from any tree in the garden?

-How often should I replace bay leaves for pest control?
+How often should I replace bay leaf sachets?

 Related collection